New VW CEO tells staff: changes won't be painless

-WOLFSBURG, Germany (Reuters) - New Volkswagen Chief Executive Matthias Mueller warned staff at a meeting on Tuesday that changes at the company would not be painless, the first sign that jobs could be cut in response to a devastating diesel emissions scandal.
+WOLFSBURG, Germany, Oct 6 (Reuters) - New Volkswagen Chief Executive Matthias Mueller warned staff at a meeting on Tuesday that changes at the company would not be painless, the first sign that jobs could be cut in response to a devastating diesel emissions scandal.

 “Technical solutions to the problems are within view.
 However, the business and financial consequences are not yet clear,” Mueller said, according to a statement released by Volkswagen.

 “Therefore we are putting all planned investments under review.
 What is not urgently needed will be scrapped or delayed,” Mueller added.
-“And therefore we will adjust our efficiency program.
+“And therefore we will adjust our efficiency programme.
 I will be very open: this won’t be painless.”
+(Writing by Noah Barkin; Editing by Jonathan Gould)